AlperYildirim1/HAMON/readme.md

     val = data[train_len - SEQ_LEN : train_len + val_len]
     test = data[train_len + val_len - SEQ_LEN : train_len + val_len + test_len]

-This is not data leakage.
-The added context points are only past observations used as input history.
-Prediction targets remain inside validation/test, and the scaler is still fit only on training data.
+This is not train/test leakage.
+The added context consists only of past observations used as input history.
+Prediction targets remain inside the validation/test regions, and the scaler is still fit only on the training split.

-The optical model and scientific mechanism are unchanged.
-The correction affects benchmark windowing/comparability, not the HAMON architecture.
+The HAMON architecture and scientific mechanism are unchanged.
+The correction affects benchmark windowing and exact reported numbers, not the optical sequence-mixing core.

-Corrected HAMON reruns are in progress.
-Early corrected runs are broadly consistent with the original conclusions, and some horizons improve, but final corrected tables will be released in arXiv v2 after the reruns finish.
+Corrected HAMON runs are in progress.
+Early corrected results are broadly consistent with the original conclusions, and some horizons improve, but final corrected tables will be released with arXiv v2.

 We are also reproducing FITS inside the same pipeline as an additional sanity check.

-Until v2 is posted, please treat the initial arXiv tables as preliminary and use the corrected repository results when available.
+Until arXiv v2 is posted, please treat the first-version tables as preliminary and use the corrected repository results when available.